On a Class of Martingale Problems on Banach Spaces: Stochastic integration and mild solutions

 pathwise.
 Using the stochastic Fubini theorem \cite[Theorem 3.5]{vNV06}, it follows that

 $\P$-almost surely.

 Plugging these three identities into \eqref{eq.integratedsol} and using that $\bX$ is a mild solution, \eqref{eq.sol} follows. \end{proof}

-Since all terms appearing in \eqref{eq.sol} are almost surely continuous, there is no problem in writing an equation for the stopped process $\dual{X(t\wedge \tau)}{x^*}$ and we did this in the proof of Proposition \ref{p.equivalence}.
+Since all terms appearing in \eqref{eq.sol} are almost surely continuous, there is no problem in writing an equation for the stopped process $\dual{X_{t\wedge \tau}}{x^*}$ and we did this in the proof of Proposition \ref{p.equivalence}.
 On the other hand, for weakly mild solutions, the integrand in the stochastic integral changes with $t$, causing problems to obtain an equation for the stopped process.
 In \cite[Appendix]{bms05}, this problem was solved under the assumption that the stochastic convolution is almost surely continuous.
-However, in the proof of Proposition \ref{p.equivalence}, we have shown that for a weak solution, \eqref{eq.solmild} holds for all $x^* \in \tilde{E}^*$.
-Clearly, $\tau_n$ can be replaced by an arbitrary stopping time $\tau$.
-Hence we have
+In the proof of Proposition \ref{p.equivalence}, we have shown that for a weak solution, \eqref{eq.stoppedmildsol} holds for all $x^* \in \tilde{E}^*$.
+Given a stopping time $\tau$, we can repeat the arguments with $\tau_n$ replaced with $\tau_n\wedge \tau$ to obtain

 \begin{cor} If $\bX$ is a weak (equivalently, weakly mild) solution of \eqref{eq.sde} and $\tau$ is a stopping time, then for all $t \geq 0$ and $x^* \in \tilde{E}^*$ we have

 almost surely. \end{cor}

 The question arises whether \eqref{eq.mildsolution} can be extended to hold for all $x^* \in E^*$.
 This is indeed the case under the following additional assumption.